PreCollege Visa Requirements

 Please note that on orientation day international students are required to check in on the Brooklyn Campus with the Office of International Affairs to verify their F-1 status.
 Bring your I-20 and passport.

-IMPORTANT: Students admitted in B1/B2 tourist status will not be permitted to stay within the program and will not receive a refund.
+IMPORTANT: Students admitted to the United States in B1/B2 tourist status will not be permitted to attend the program and will not receive a refund.
 Please be sure all your documents are in order before your arrival as there is no refund for any reason beyond June 15.